The Towers of Backbone.

 Some of the Backbone sites were the subject of planning enquiries and luckily for us these give us some further hints.
 For example in January 1961 The Times announced -

 So there were a few hints about what the system was for but these did not attract a wide audience.
-We had to wait until records were released by the Public Record Office to confirm some of what Laurie and Campbell had suggested and to fill in some gaps.
+We had to wait until records were released by the National Archives to confirm some of what Laurie and Campbell had suggested and to fill in some gaps.

 The 1956 paper said that these requirements could not be met by the existing cable system for telephones and, more importantly telegraph because the long-distance cable network went through cities and would be disrupted by an attack.
 It went onto say that Post Office plans to protect wire communications were based firstly on using a number of secondary cables, the “skeleton cable network”, supplemented by backbone radio links and “radio stand by to line links”.